Columbia University in the City of New York logo

 Is Columbia University in the City of New York the right fit for me?

 Whether Columbia University in the City of New York is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (4% admit rate), cost ($60,514/year out-of-state), campus culture in New York, and available programs.
+Key factors to consider: admissions selectivity (4% admit rate), avg net price ($21,590/year after aid), campus culture in New York, and available programs.
 Use CollegeCove's compare tool to weigh Columbia University in the City of New York against similar schools side-by-side.

 Quick Facts